Quintus/pathie-cpp/README.md

 does work -- but only if you use the Microsoft Visual C++ compiler (MSVC) to compile your code.
-I don’t, I generally use g++ via the [MinGW](http://www.mingw.org) toolchain. boost::filesystem fails with g++ via MinGW with regard to Unicode filenames on Windows entirely and completely as of this writing (September 2014).
+I don’t, I generally use g++ via the [MinGW](http://www.mingw.org) toolchain. boost::filesystem fails with g++ via MinGW with regard to Unicode filenames on Windows as of this writing (September 2014).

 Apart from that, pathie provides some additional methods, especially with regard to finding out where the user’s pathes are.
 It is modelled